limitless-angular/limitless-angular/README.md

 Limitless Angular is a collection of powerful Angular libraries designed to enhance the Angular ecosystem and help developers build better applications with a focus on Sanity.io integration.

+## Demo

+Check out our example project in the monorepo: [`apps/sanity-example`](apps/sanity-example)

+You can also see a live demo of the Sanity example here: [Limitless Angular Sanity Example](https://limitless-angular-sanity-example.netlify.app/)

 ## Table of Contents

 - [Libraries](#libraries)